 If you need a quick review of what Roblox is: Roblox is a gaming platform that has a wide breadth of experiences for anyone who joins.
 They can choose from literally millions of games to play and they can even build their own game.
 Roblox has even become a jumping-off point for many young aspiring coders.
 As it’s grown in popularity, it’s grown into an ever-expanding subculture within the world of gaming.
 Gaming culture in general can get confusing for parents, but Roblox is like another, deeper layer with its own language and rules that can be hard to make heads or tails of.

-So that’s what this post is here to do — translate all those strange words and phrases that you hear your kid saying or see them typing when they play.
+So that’s what this post is here to do — translate the Roblox slang and phrases that you hear your kid saying or see them typing when they play.
 That way you can stay in the loop and be sure your kid is gaming safely!

 So, What Does BTC Mean?
+Or What Does AFK mean in Roblox?
 Here’s Our List of Popular Roblox Terms and Acronyms: